faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 The partitions are added to the coordinator's in-memory map and applied to the transaction log (and replicated).
 Now, the producer can go further and send messages to the brokers (2).
 The brokers can reject duplicates because of `PID` included (idempotency).
 They can also reject messages from zombie instances because the presence of `epoch`.
 If the epoch is lower than expected, the message is rejected.
 The brokers recognize if a message is transactional.
-The messages have `isTransactional` attribute.
+The messages have special `isTransactional` attribute.
 It will be important when returning the messages to the consumers with proper isolation level.
 We'll cover that later.
+**Caution**
+The actual `ProduceRequest` is way more complex than on the picture.
+I've included only part of the request for one partition, containing data important from the transactions viewpoint.

 #### Sending offsets to consumer coordinator